ps-tuebingen-courses/pl1-lecture-notes/src/03-arithmetic-expressions/arithmetic-expressions.md

 val testEnv = Map("x" -> 3, "y" -> 4)
 ```

-We can automatically test our evaluator using assert :
+We can automatically test our evaluator using assert:

 ```scala mdoc
 val exa = eval(test, testEnv)